A lot or a little?

 What parents need to know

-Parents need to know that, essentially, this is a commercial tie-in with a line of Hasbro action-figure toys.
-While this has a certain cult following (what bad movie doesn't?), it's a confusing, jumbled, and chaotic viewing experience for anyone who couldn't tell the Dinobots from the Insecticons.
+Parents need to know that Transformers: The Movie is a 1986 commercial tie-in with a line of Hasbro action-figure toys.
+While this movie has a certain cult following (what bad movie doesn't?), it's a confusing, jumbled, and chaotic viewing experience for anyone who couldn't tell the Dinobots from the Insecticons.
 It also forms more or less the last episode of the original Transformers TV series, so if you feel like you've walked in late and missed something, that's why.
+One use of "s--t."
+Much sci-fi mass destruction of machine and machine-life forms.
+Even sympathetic and heroic characters die.

 What's the story?